math-comp/math-comp/CONTRIBUTING.md

 This file is not comprehensive yet and might still contain mistakes or unclear indications, please consider contributing.

+We provide partial linters to enforce, or highlight some of these rules.
+We provide two different linters.
+One written with awk (`etc/utils/linter.awk`) that performs some checks and the other written in Qed (`etc/utils/linter.sed`) that performs some transformations.
+Use the latter **AFTER** a commit, otherwise it might mess up your code.

 ## Proof style.
 ### General guidelines
 - **A line should have no more than 80 characters**.
 If a line is